wbeebe/EspressifProjects/README.md

 * For C/C++ programming I've used the ESP-IDF development tools v4.4.2 (https://github.com/espressif/esp-idf) on Linux Mint 21.
 * For MicroPython I've used version 1.19.1 (https://github.com/micropython/micropython)
-* For CircuitPhton I've used version 7.3.2 (https://circuitpython.org/downloads)
+* For CircuitPython I've used version 7.3.2 (https://circuitpython.org/downloads)

 These are the current releases as of August 2022.